Ship Car To Edmonton

 - Photo ID.

-The title must be submitted to the border crossing at least 72 hours in advance, as per the aptly named US Customs 72 Hour Export Law.
-Note as well that some vehicles may be restricted – check the Canadian Registrar of Imported Vehicles for an overview of exactly which ones are admissible into Canada.
+The title must be submitted to the border crossing at least 72 hours in advance, as per the aptly named US Customs 72-Hour Export Law.
+Note that some vehicles may also be restricted – check the Canadian Registrar of Imported Vehicles for an overview of exactly which ones are admissible into Canada.

 How can I ensure my vehicle is prepared?

-Following these steps will get your vehicle ready for shipping quick:
+Following these steps will get your vehicle ready for shipping quickly:

-- Clean and vacuum the car to speed along the inspection process.
+- Clean and vacuum the car to speed up the inspection process.

 - Hold onto personal effects – they should not be left in the vehicle.